mnot/I-D/draft-nottingham-iab-age-restrictions.md

 Therefore, age restriction systems that are intended to become part of Internet infrastructure MUST:

 * Make the use of age restrictions visible to end users
-* Have a structural disincentive for deployment of age-gated services online
+* Have a structural disincentive for indiscriminate use of age restriction

 # IANA Considerations